1003358229/Gold-4-TCSS-491-A-Winter-2018/README.md

 Dirk Sexton

 What to do:
-1. have different levels of game(exit of path has to be on the right or bottom)
+1. have different levels of game
     1. (levels function done without add waves of enemy)
+    2. (exit of path has to be on the right or bottom)
-2. tower and enemy should be balanced so it can be played with more fun(search first TODO in code)
+2. tower and enemy should be balanced so it can be played with more fun
+    1. (search first TODO in code)
 3. bullet animation should be with no directions
 4. Remove tower or sell tower function?
-5. too many towers that look the same and works the same way.(maybe slow tower, multi target tower?)
+5. too many towers that look the same and works the same way.
+    1. (maybe slow tower, multi target tower?)
-6. search the key word: TODO in code(1. better price balance 2. an explotion animation for bullet and enemy death?)
+6. search the key word: TODO in code
+    1. better price balance
+    2. an explotion animation for bullet and enemy death?

 Done:
 Fix score - hit for score, kill for money